-It’s clear from everyday experiences that sleep can help people fall asleep.
+It’s clear from everyday experiences that music can help people fall asleep.
 For example, if you listen to music that’s too relaxing while you’re driving a car, you may find yourself getting too drowsy and needing to change the song.
 You can use this to your advantage, however, by strategically listening to this type of music when you need to fall asleep quickly.

 By slowing down your heart rate, distracting you from racing thoughts, and inducing positive chemicals in the brain, relaxing music makes it much easier to fall asleep.
 But why do certain tunes make us want to shut our eyes and rest, and others do not?
 Studies all over the world have investigated this fascinating phenomenon.

 It turns out that there are a few important characteristics to look for when choosing sleep music.
-The best music for sleep has the following:
+The best music for deep sleep has the following: